Cookie Consent by Privacy Policies Generator website

 A young carer has to help because the person they care for cannot meet all their own needs.

-Other young people who help in the home take on tasks and responsibilities as part of growing up and gaining independence.
+Other young people who help in the home take on tasks and responsibilities as part of growing up and learning life skills.

 How do we help young carers?

-Family Action are commissioned to provide a designated Young Carers Darlington service.
+Family Action provide a designated Young Carers Darlington service[external link]

-Young Carers are offered a Full Young Carer Needs Assessment which identifies the level of caring and how this is impacts the person.
-Resulting in a support plan, developed with the Young Carers input, the assessment aims to look at how we can help reduce the impact of caring, and help ensure that the young person is offered the same life opportunities as their peers.
+Young carers are offered a full Young Carer Needs Assessment.
+This identifies the level of caring and how this is impacts the person.
+A support plan is created with the young carer's input.
+The aim is reduce the impact of caring, and ensure the young person is offered the same life opportunities as their peers.

 The help you can receive

-- 5 ‘High Five’ support sessions (annually), focusing on the High Five outcomes: Be Safe, Be Heard, Be a Voice, Be Healthy, and, Be Strong
+• 5 ‘High Five’ support sessions (yearly).
+High Five outcomes: Be Safe, Be Heard, Be a Voice, Be Healthy, and, Be Strong

-- An ambassador programme for those moving on from the service who wish to use their experience to benefit their peer
+• An ambassador programme for those moving on from the service who wish to use their experience to benefit their peers

 Why do young carers need support?